skyformat99/awaitable-task/README.md

 All of the following information is reproduced in [COPYRIGHT](COPYRIGHT.txt).

-work_queue is distributed under a dual MIT License and Apache-2.0 License as part of the dsa library.
+awaitable_task is distributed under a dual MIT License and Apache-2.0 License as part of the dsa library.
 You, the licensee, may choose either at your option.
 The MIT License is GPL compatible, while the Apache-2.0 License is not, so please take this into consideration.